Limerick boycott: Aftermath

 Since 1983, several commentators have questioned the traditional narrative of the event, and especially whether the event's description as a pogrom is appropriate.
 Historian Dermot Keogh sympathised with the use of the term by the Jews who experienced the event, and respected its use by subsequent writers, but preferred the term "boycott".
 Creagh's anti-Semitic campaign, while virulent, did not result in the end of Limerick's Jewish community.
 The 1911 census records that, not only were 13 of the remaining 26 families still resident in Limerick six years later, but that nine new Jewish families had joined them.
 The Jewish population numbered 122 persons in 1911 as opposed to 171 in 1901.
-This number declined to just 30 by 1926.
+After the Irish Free State left the United Kingdom in 1922, this number declined to just 30 by 1926.